ShuklaGroup/TLMutation/README.md

 TLmutation: predicting the effects of mutations using transfer learning

 TLmutation leverages deep mutational scanning datasets to predict the functional consequences of mutations in homologous proteins.
+Find our publication here: https://pubs.acs.org/doi/full/10.1021/acs.jpcb.0c00197

 In this example, we will use TLmutation to transfer from chemokine receptors CXCR4 to CCR5.

 ## 1. Building a model for both the source and target protein
 TLmutation first requires a model to represent the protein sequence.
 The current iteration of TLmutation uses a Pott's model and is built using the EVcouplings package.